 Provide a genuine, relevant benefit

-There are four main ways in which business messaging can deliver genuine and significant benefits to your customers, and the overriding key is relevance.
+There are four main ways in which text messaging in business communication can deliver genuine and significant benefits to your customers, and the overriding key is relevance.

 1. Messaging: Proactively provide relevant information that helps your customer.
 Depending on your business you could let them know about a change of flight or booking details, new events, project updates, market information, service date reminders, registration renewals, quotes, new properties on the market or weather alerts.